18F/joining-18f/_positions/director-of-technical-architecture.md

 ---
-title: Director of Technical Architecture (closed)
+title: Director of Technical Architecture
 layout: default
 permalink: who-we-are-hiring/positions/director-of-technical-architecture/
 team: consulting
-active: true
+active: false
 ---
 As a senior member of the 18F Consulting team, the Director of Technical Architecture leads a group of highly skilled technical